simbrain/simbraindocs/src/docs/network/neurongroups/index.md

 ---
-title: Neuron Groups
+title: Neuron Groups and Collections
 layout: default
 parent: Networks
 has_children: true
 nav_order: 50
 ---

-# Neuron Group
+# Neuron Groups

 A neuron group is a logical grouping of neurons surrounded by a gray line and an [interaction box](../groups.html#interactionBox).
 There are various types of neuron groups in Simbrain, each with parameters that can be set, and they are also constituents of [subnetworks](../subnetwork.html).
 This page covers properties common to all neuron group types.
 Details of each type can be found on their respective page.